Wang Chongyang: Life

 At the end of the three years, Wang filled the tomb with earth and built a hut on top of it and called it "Complete Perfection Hut".
 He spent the next four years in the hut studying Taoism and imparting his knowledge to others.
 During that time, he met Tan Chuduan, who became his disciple after he cured Tan from illness.
 Qiu Chuji and Tan traveled around the local towns and villages with Wang and founded five Taoist congregations.
 Wang's teachings were referred to the "Teachings of the Complete Perfection" (after the hut) and his branch of Taoism became known as the Quanzhen School.

-In 1167, Wang burnt down the hut and travelled east to Shandong, where he met Ma Yu and Ma's wife, Sun Bu'er.
-They became his disciples as well.
-He accepted a total of seven disciples who later became known as "Seven Masters of Quanzhen" or "Seven Elders of Quanzhen".
+In 1167, Wang burnt down the hut and travelled east to Shandong, where he met Ma Yu and Ma's wife, Sun Bu'er who would later became his disciples as well in 1169.
+In all, Wang accepted a total of seven disciples including Liu Chuxuan, Tan Chuduan, Wang Chuyi, Qiu Chuji and Hao Datong who later became known as "Seven Masters of Quanzhen" or "Seven Elders of Quanzhen".
 They are also called the "Seven Immortals" or "Seven Perfected Beings".

+In October 1169, Wang led Ma and four other disciples back to Guanzhong.
+When they arrived at Wang's inn in Kaifeng, Bianzhou, Wang Chongyang was exhausted and could not continue his journey westward.
+Prior to his death, he designated Ma as his successor to lead other disciples to expand the religion.
+On the fourth day of the first lunar month in 1170 (22 January 1170), Wang Chongyang died of natural causes with his head resting on his arm at the Wanshou Palace of Dachaoyuan in Bianliang at the age of 58.
+Ma temporarily buried Wang in a flower garden of local believers in Kaifeng.
+Two years later, he was reburied next to the old nunnery in Liujiang village, Mount Zhongnan, Guanzhong.

 In 1187, Emperor Shizong of Jin summoned Wang's disciple Wang Chuyi (and, according to some sources, also Qiu Chuji) to preach in his inner palace.
 Later, he requested the presence of Wang Chuyi at his deathbed.
 Shizong's successor, Emperor Zhangzong, banned the teaching of Quanzhen Taoism.
-He considered them as causing heretical and detrimental to society;He converted to Quanzhen's teachings later and let Wang Chuyi stay in Yanjing (present-day Beijing) for a year.
+He considered them as heretical and causing detriment to society;He converted to Quanzhen's teachings later and let Wang Chuyi stay in Yanjing (present-day Beijing) for a year.
 Shizong's grandson Wanyan Shou later wrote a biography for Wang Chongyang.

 He was immortalized in the Longmen Grottoes.